ahmagbool/pdsnd_github/README.md

 The codes are in the Github project page https://github.com/ahmagbool/pdsnd_github File: bikeshare.py

 ### Credits
-Special thanks for Motivate https://www.motivateco.com/ for providing the data.
+Special thanks to Motivate https://www.motivateco.com/ for providing the data.